 Basketball crossover moves, along with many other dribbling maneuvers, are essentially fakes - you want the defender to believe you are going to move in one direction, but then you actually move in another direction.
 Executed well, they can get the ball carrier past the opposition and quickly within scoring range.
 But these dribbling moves need lots and lots of practice.

-Basketball crossover moves are probably the most useful moves of all dribbling moves, as they can be performed on the open court as well as when closely guarded, at high speed and in close quarters.
+The crossover dribble is probably the most useful of all dribbling moves, as it can be performed on the open court as well as when closely guarded, at high speed and in close quarters.
 Having said that, these moves are most often used when the ball carrier is being guarded tightly, so being able to execute them quickly and effortlessly in close quarters - when there is little room for error - is very important.

 All players should be able to execute a strong crossover dribble; players you expect will handle the ball for any amount of time should learn a variety of dribbling moves, such as behind the back, onside dribble, spin, and so on.
 But everyone, even the big men, should know how to do a crossover.

-Players - and coaches - may want to use a solid step-by-step program such as Alex Maroko's Effective Ballhandling Program, which will teach players how to decisively use basketball crossover moves along with many other dribbling moves.
+Players - and coaches - may want to use an effective step-by-step program such as Alex Maroko's Effective Ballhandling Program, which will teach players how to decisively use basketball crossover moves along with many other dribbling moves in game situations.

 As for team instruction, you can put together your own program that includes a mix of skills instruction and ballhandling drills involving the dribbling moves listed below, and add to this with instructional DVDs like Grassroots Basketball: Perfecting the Art of Ball Handling - a great DVD developed by Nike Basketball Training Specialist Ganon Baker and AAU Boys Basketball National Chairman Boo Williams.